 Learning and Teaching are central to life at Houlton School.
 The quality of teaching has the greatest impact on pupils' learning and the standards that they attain.
 This is, therefore, a key policy for our school.
 We acknowledge the importance of on-going research into how people think and learn in what we do and value the strengths of individual children, teachers and support staff.
-As such, our teaching is adjusted and flexible so as to respond to the developing needs of learners in the classroom, by varying instruction accordingly, so that we are 'excellent in our expectations for, and from, every pupil'.
+As such, our teaching is adapted and flexible so as to respond to the developing needs of learners in the classroom, by varying instruction accordingly, so that we are 'excellent in our expectations for, and from, every pupil'.

 Our teaching is driven by our values of innovation, aspiration and excellence.
-The protocols, routines and development of good learning habits are embedded across our academy and we assume that all teachers will remain consistent in the way they are applied in the classroom.
+The protocols, routines and development of good learning habits are embedded and consistent in their application across classrooms within our academy.
 The mantra is an important part of the teaching and sets the tone for the learning that follows.